parpy-lib/parpy-lib.github.io/src/pages/installation.md

 These installation instructions assume [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) has been installed and set up on your system.
 We provide Conda environments that include all dependencies needed to enable ParPy.

-To enable executing the generated GPU code for your backend, you may need to perform additional setup steps.
+To enable executing the generated GPU code, you may need to perform additional setup steps, depending on the target backend.

 :::info
 When using a system lacking the required hardware to run either backend, you can still install ParPy.
 However, in this case, ParPy can only be used to generate the low-level code (as a string) without the ability to execute it.